Connecting information about people, society and the economy to a location.

 The Australian Bureau of Statistics is responding to the challenge of better integrating statistical and geospatial information by developing the Statistical Spatial Framework (SSF).
 This Framework will provide a common approach to connecting people-centric (socio-economic) information to a location, and improve the accessibility and usability of this spatially-enabled information.

 The Statistical Spatial Framework will have applicability in any organisation wanting to understand people, society and the economy in the context of place.

 'The SSF will provide a bridge between the statistical and spatial communities, allowing information to move more effectively and consistently between these two groups'.
 (Peter Harper, Deputy Australian Statistician, Australian Bureau of Statistics).

-For an overview of the SSF please download the Statistical Spatial Framework Brochure PDF (4.3MB).
+For a general overview of the SSF please download the Statistical Spatial Framework Brochure PDF (4.3MB).

 For an overview of the application of the SSF in Australia please download the Statistical Spatial Framework for Australia Brochure PDF (3.7MB).

 For a single page summary of the SSF please download the SSF-on-a-page PDF (228 KB).

 For material presented on the SSF at the 2012 Spatial@Gov Conference by Peter Harper, Deputy Statistician - Population, Labour and Social Statistics Group, ABS

 For a paper providing the context to the SSF.
 The SSF 2013 WSC World Paper (246KB) was delivered at the 2013 World Statistics Congress by Gemma Van Halderen, First Assistant Statistician - Population, Education and Data Integration Division, ABS.

 Detailed development work on the SSF for Australia is currently being finalised by the ABS and will be released progressively.